dijasila/GPAW/doc/install/installationguide.rst

 1) Python 2.6 - 2.7.
 Python is available from http://www.python.org.

-2) NumPy_ 1.3.0 or later (multithreading in numpy is not supported by GPAW).
+2) NumPy_ 1.6.1 or later.
+Earlier versions may work for basic operations.

 3) Atomic Simulation Environment (:ase:`ASE <>`).